bcgov/mobile-developer-guide/docs/app_management.md

 The Customer Service role responds to customer reviews.
 This role is usually assigned to the Product Owner.
 Some teams have dedicated team members in this role.

 ### Developer role
 The Developer role focuses on the technical aspects of app management.
-Developers can upload the app's build file, access TestFlight, and manage internal testers.
+Developers can upload the app's build file, access TestFlight and manage internal testers.

 ### Marketing role
 The Marketing role focuses on promoting and enhancing the visibility of apps.
 This role uses a subset of the functions available to the App Manager role.
 These include modifying an app's details, viewing its rating and creating new versions.